 - On fine days there are outside tables and chairs at the rear of the building, as well as an outside bar which can be used for events.

 - At the front of the building there is a larger area of flagstone, gravel driveway and lawn free of vehicles.

 - The Tithe Barn is available to hire.
 Please contact us on 01254 827160 for further information on the facilities we offer.

 - A calendar of events is published on our website.

 - Dogs are welcome on a lead.
-We provide a water bowl at the front entrance.
+A water bowl is provided at the front entrance.

-- We operate a no-smoking policy.
-We provide sand bins at the front entrance.
+- We operate a no-smoking policy and sand bins are located at the front entrance.

 - Our volunteers have all been trained to use equipment and have attended disability awareness training.